STATS® ILQC Program

 What are the browser requirements for STATS-Link?

-The application will support IE11, Microsoft Edge, Google Chrome, and Firefox.
+STATS-Link can be used with IE11, Microsoft Edge, Google Chrome, and Firefox.

 What is the size of the peer group?

-Peer group data can vary from product to product, instrument to instrument, and month to month.
+Peer group data can vary from product to product, instrument to instrument and month to month.

 Can I submit data for my instrument that is not listed on the assay?